yinsyim/vimrcS/README.md

 ## Install The Complete Version
 The complete version includes lots of great plugins, configurations and color schemes.

-Thanks to all the excellent nerds for making it such a handy and amazing tool~
+Install the dependencies first:

+    pip install pep8        // for vim-autopep8
+    pip install flake8      // for vim-flake8

+Then the vimrcS itself:

 	git clone --recursive --depth 1 https://github.com/yinsyim/vimrcS.git ~/.vimrcS sh ~/.vimrcS/install_vimrcS.sh

+Thanks to all the excellent nerds for making it such an amazing tool~

 ## Install Basic vimrc